willowv/shift-calculator/readme.md

 - Group
 - Name

-Note that the schedule may have gaps where it was not possible to place any entity.
+The schedule will attempt to minimize constraint violations but since these constraints can come into conflict the schedule will not be perfect.
+We recommend allowing substitutions if you use this schedule directly.

 ## Implementation Plan
+Below are some details about how the program works, if you are interested.

+### Constraints
 This program does not ensure that all constraints are perfectly met, as that would require the inputs to be completely non-contradictory.
 Instead, it prioritizes the provided types of constraints and attempts to minimize and evenly distribute violations of those constraints across the scheduled entities.

-### Constraints
 In order of priority:
 1. Days Unavailable - An entity should never be scheduled for a day that it is not available.
 1. Shift distribution - Make sure that all entities have roughly equal numbers of shifts over the entire period.